deepshamenghani/time-series-regression-tidymodels/README.md

 ## Repository Structure

 - **/data/**: Contains the datasets utilized in the analyses.
 These data represent simulated sales information over a decade, specifically designed for time series modeling.
+The data was sourced from [Kaggle](https://www.kaggle.com/datasets/samuelcortinhas/time-series-practice-dataset).
 - **time_series_regression.R**: The main R script file where the time series models are built and evaluated.
 - **time-series-regression-tidymodels.Rproj**: R Project file.
 - **README.md**: This file.